Glenelg East

 In terms of cultural diversity, Glenelg East records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Glenelg East had a higher than average cultural diversity, with 21.9% of its population born overseas and 12.3% speaking a language other than English at home.
-Christianity was the predominant religion in Glenelg East, comprising 45.6% of its population.
-Notably, Judaism was slightly overrepresented compared to Greater Adelaide, making up 0.1% of Glenelg East's population.
+Glenelg East exhibited above-average cultural diversity, with 21.9% of its population born overseas and 12.3% speaking a language other than English at home.
+Christianity was the predominant religion in Glenelg East, comprising 45.6% of the population.
+Notably, Judaism was overrepresented in Glenelg East compared to Greater Adelaide, with 0.1% versus 0.1%.

 Frequently Asked Questions - Diversity